How to Properly Maintain Your "Rubber" RV Roof

 Does Your RV have a Rubber Roof?

 Well, It's not actually a Rubber roof.
-In fact these roofs on an RV is made of a composite material just like what is and has been used on mobile homes for decades.
+In fact these roofs on older RVs are made of a composite material the same as what is and has been used on mobile homes for decades.

-And, as I think about it, there are manufacturers of some Class-C motorhomes and some Tag-along Campers that still use this rubber-like roof material, even today.
+And, as I think about it, there are manufacturers of a few Class-C motorhomes and some Tag-along Campers that still use this rubber-like roof material, even today.

-And as an RV owner, there are things that you need to know about these unique designs of roof materials for campers.
+And as an RV owner, there are things that you need to know and do with these unique designs of roof materials for campers.

 An older RV motorhome with a Rubber Roof